insano10/puzzlers/README.md

     * find smaller words inside a given String
     * retrieve words in sorted order using pre order traversal of the tree
   1. Red Black Trees
+* Big Data
+  1. Count the number of times a word occurs in a file using map reduce

 ## Puzzles